DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

   The vpin will be implicitly switched into input mode by this call.
   If the device in question does not support the readAnalogue operation, the value returned will be zero.

-bool ok = IODevice::configureInput(1, pullup);
+bool ok = IODevice::configureInput(1, pull-up);
-  Configure a digital input pin for pullup or no pullup (default is that pullups are enabled).
+  Configure a digital input pin for pull-up or no pull-up (default is that pull-ups are enabled).
   If the device in question does not support the configureInput operation, the value returned will be false.

 bool ok = IODevice::configureServo(activePosition, inactivePosition, profile[, initialState]);